rlaager/docsis/README.rst

 Known issues
 ------------

-CMTS and CM MIC are have the wrong value when calculated on a big endian CPU.
+CMTS and CM MIC have the wrong value when calculated on a big endian CPU.
 Using the MIC values and a big endian CPU should be avoided in production systems.

 Quoting the hex strings will result in a crash.
 Do not use something similar to "0xABCD".